itsjohncs/GrassBag/readme.md

 # GrassBag

-GrassBag is a Hollow Knight mod shows you how much grass you've mowed and leads you to more grass to mow.
+GrassBag is a Hollow Knight mod that tracks how much grass you've mowed and leads you to more grass to mow.

-Team Cherry has confirmed that mowing all the grass in Hollow Knight is the only way to get the true ending in Silksong, so get mowing!
+Note: Team Cherry has confirmed that mowing all the grass in Hollow Knight is the only way to get the true ending in Silksong.

 ## Status Text